CyberSportsmen/Hi-Lo-Tip-Predictor/README.md

 python3 main.py
 ```

+## How to change stuff and tinker with the program

 It is a simple cli interface, and if you want to change some parameters you need to scavange my code, sorry.

+If you want to change what % is ok for a tip, ctrl+f on "0.15" and change that to whatever you want in both places.
+(TODO: add this as an argument maybe)

+If you want to have a 50/50 split of tests and training, you can do that, just call the function SplitData with the paramenter ratio altered.

+You can clearly see that the first line of the .csv file contains the formatting of data, respect it.
+Otherwise, you can add whatever you want there.

+## **Refferences**

+- Wikipedia page on Naive Bayes
+- The Seaborn Tips dataset
+- A YouTube video / paper about Gaussian NB
+- The course slides

 ## **Conclusion**

 I think this project was cool, even though small, it made me appreciate the ammount of information that you can extract from something so simple.

+In retrospect, I should have chosen a bigger dataset, but I found out that extracting most out of a tiny dataset is a _much_ bigger challenge.

+Thanks for reading! <3